princed/karma-chai-plugins/README.md

 Limited require.js support
 --------------------------

-`karma-chai-plugins` supports `requirejs` in tests, but for now in should be stated in frameworks keys before `chai` and other plugins.
+`karma-chai-plugins` supports `requirejs` in tests, but for now it should be stated in frameworks before `chai` and other plugins.

 Correct usage:
 ```coffee